Academic Catalogs

 Lecture Content

 1. Orientation and introduction a.
 Instructor introduction, background, and experience b. rules and regulations of the game and the class 2.
 Advantages of basketball a.
 Promotes physical and mental health b.
 Develops an appreciation for teamwork, sacrifice, competition, and group dynamics c.
 The game can be played with limited cost and can be played individually or with other people 3.
 Fitness and conditioning a.
-Stretches b.
+Stretches and flexibility b.
 Cardiovascular fitness c.
-Muscles used d. endurance e.
+Muscle endurance and strength d. endurance e.
 Weight training 4.
 Basketball equipment a.
 Advantages of getting the proper basketball attire b.
 Shoes c.
 Socks d.
 Shorts or sweats e.
 Types of basketballs f.
-Equipment used to enhance performance g.
-Accessories 5.
+Equipment used to enhance performance 5.
 Etiquette a.
 Sportsmanship b.
 Proper language c.
-Defense calls – the fouls d.
+Defense calls the fouls d.
 Let the play have a chance to land e.
-Share the ball – pass f.
+Share the ball pass f.
 Line class g.
 Hustle plays 6.
 Basic Basketball Fundamentals a.
 Proper shooting form b.
 Lay-ups c.
 Dribbling d.
 Front and reverse pivots e.
 Jump stops, stride stops f.
 One-on-one moves g.
 Defensive stance h.
 Defensive slides i.
 Run-glide-run 7.
 Offensive team concepts a.
-Spacing s p; b.
+Spacing b.
 Ball movement c.
 Player movement d.
 Screening e.
 Dribble penetration f.
 Rebounding g.
 Pressure release 8.
 Defensive team concepts a.
 Ball pressure b.
 Jump to the ball c.
 Rotation d.
 Contest all shots e.
-Box out and rebound f.
-High hole – low hole g.
-Split line s p; h.
-The box i.
-Pressing j.
-Zone k.
-Match-up Practice and building on skills Alignment of several offenses: flex, triangle, motion Alignment of five-on-man-to-man defense, zone defense, match-up defense Combination one-on-one moves Combination one-on-one moves off the dribble
+Box out and rebound 9.
+Practice and building on skills a.
+Alignment of several offenses: flex, triangle, motion b.
+Alignment of five-on-man-to-man defense, zo ne defense, match-up defense c.
+Combination one-on-one moves d.
+Combination one-on-one moves off the dribble

 Lab Content